CZ-NIC/jetconf/README.rst

-In this configuration file you have to setup paths.
+In this configuration file, you have to modify all paths to match your actual file locations.

 Links